 7. Cathedral Of The Most Holy Trinity

-The Cathedral of the Most Holy Trinity is the cathedral church of the Roman Catholic Diocese of Waterford and Lismore on Barronstrand Street.
-Designed by John Roberts in 1793, it has the distinction of being the oldest cathedral of the Roman Catholic Church in Ireland.
+Designed by John Roberts in 1793, the Cathedral of the Most Holy Trinity is the cathedral church of the Roman Catholic Diocese of Waterford and Lismore on Barronstrand Street.
+It has the distinction of being the oldest cathedral of the Roman Catholic Church in Ireland.
 The "John Roberts Square" near Barronstrand Street recognizes the contribution he made to the architecture of Waterford.

 A small chapel previously stood in the same spot, having been constructed there at the height of the Penal Laws on the request of the Roman Catholic community in Waterford.